 All courses are run in term time, during the school day.
 For those that need it, we provide childcare, share a nice lunch and often help with transportation costs.

 We also offer one-one support to help you find the future direction that’s right for you and your family and give you information and tools to sort out things like childcare and benefit issues.
 We can also help you through our Laptop Library and getting better connected to the internet from home.

 We know how easy it is to get isolated.
 Simply connecting with other single parents and making new friends can make a big difference to how you feel about yourself, how you parent and how you go forward to reach your goals.

 Activities for you and your children

-Lack of time and money can make it difficult to get out and have fun with your kids but it’s really important.
-In Edinburgh we have regular events for children and their parents, particularly over the school holidays.
+Lack of time and money can make it difficult to get out and have fun with your kids, but it’s really important.
+In Edinburgh we have Saturday outings for children and their parents, as well as fun things to do over school holidays.

 One-to-one support for dads

 We know that groups don’t always suit everyone, and sometimes help is needed in a different way.
 Project staff can meet with you during the week and talk through parenting issues, help with practical things and support you in speaking to agencies and workers about your role as a father.

 Health and wellbeing